nginxinc/nginmesh/README.md

 # Service Mesh with Istio and NGINX
 This repository provides an implementation of a sidecar proxy based on NGINX for Istio.

-# What is Service Mesh and Istio?
+## What is Service Mesh and Istio?
 Please check https://istio.io for a detailed explanation of the service mesh provided by Istio.

-# Production Status
+## Production Status
 The current version of nginmesh works with Istio release 0.2.12.
 It is not suited for production deployments.

 ## Architecture
 The diagram below depicts how an NGINX sidecar proxy is implemented.
 The sidecar runs NGINX with custom modules to interface with Istio Mixer, as well as with third-party modules for tracing.

 ![Alt text](/images/nginx_sidecar.png?raw=true "Nginx Sidecar")

+To learn more about the sidecar implementation, see [this document](istio/agent).

 ## Quick Start
 Below are instructions to setup the Istio service mesh in a Kubernetes cluster using NGINX as a sidecar.